-Learning how to cut a pomegranate is a skill you won't regret learning!
-It's really easy once you learn how to do it, and all the wonderful benefits of pomegranate await. 😉
+Learning how to cut a pomegranate is one skill you won't regret learning!
+It's really easy once you get the hang of it, and being able to enjoy a bowl full of fresh, juicy pomegranate seeds afterward makes it well worth the effort.

-I LOVE opening a pomegranate up at home.
-It's super fun and the fresh pomegranate seeds (more appropriately called "arils") are so good and fresh when you take the extra few minutes to do it yourself.
-(Oh, and it's also a lot cheaper than buying store-bought packaged arils!)
-Pomegranates arils are delicious and so festive to dress up any holiday dish, even a simple salad of greens with apple cider vinaigrette.
+I LOVE opening up a fresh pomegranate at home.
+It's actually super fun to do and the fresh pomegranate seeds (also called "arils") are just so good and fresh when you take the extra few minutes to do it yourself.
+(As a bonus, it's also a lot cheaper than buying store-bought packaged seeds.)

 🌿 Ingredients

-The only ingredient you'll need is a pomegranate!
-If you plan on making juice, I'd plan on using at least 6 pomegranates for juicing which will yield about 4 cups of juice.
+The only ingredient you'll need here is a pomegranate!
+If you plan on making juice, I'd plan on using at least 6 pomegranates which will yield about 4 cups of juice.

 See recipe card below for exact quantities.